CSho27/PowerUp/README.md

 ![image](https://user-images.githubusercontent.com/30477054/172524588-e6c5b3dd-0a0c-4a8b-8aec-e4f3f2a409a7.png)
 - When you open the app, you will have three different options for how to open a roster to edit:
   - Open Existing Roster: This lets you choose a roster from the list of rosters saved in your system and opens whichever one you select.
   - Copy Existing Roster: This makes an editable copy of any roster that previously existed in your system, and opens it.
+  - Generate Roster: Lets you choose a year for which to generate MLB Rosters
   - Import Roster: This allows you to choose a GameSave file from your filesystem to import into the app, and opens it when the import is complete.

 ### Edit Roster